norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/index.md

 ## Opening times:  Monday to Friday, 8.30am to 4.30pm

-### We are shut on Bank Holidays and occasional other dates throughout the year.
+# We are shut on Bank Holidays and occasional other dates throughout the year.
 A full list of closing dates can be found [here](/holiday-dates/).

+### Cycle Repairs

-NBRC are a different type of bicycle business, combining quality bicycle repairs with a strong social and environmental ethos.
+NBRC is a different type of bicycle business, combining quality bicycle repairs with a strong social and environmental ethos.

-We're interested in repairing bicycles of all ages and types, offering a jargon-free service and helping educate cycle users so they can make informed choices about maintaining their bikes.
+We repair bicycles of all ages and types, offering a jargon-free service and helping educate cycle users so they can make informed choices about maintaining their bikes.

+We aim to offer a same day service, first come first served, so bring your bike in for assessment at 8.30am for a same day repair.
+We get booked up quickly during busy periods so arrive early to avoid disappointment.

+We specialise in Sturmey Archer hubs and have a selection of second hand parts on hand to get your vintage bicycle back on the road.

-We've over 30 years of professional bicycle repair experience in our workshop and offer a comprehensive range of repairs and renovations.
+With over 30 years of professional bicycle repair experience in our workshop we offer a comprehensive range of repairs and renovations for bicycles new and old.

+In addition if you're looking for advice on parts, a vintage frame you want built up, or a new set of wheels you would like us to build, we're happy to talk you through the options.

 [![Visit us on Facebook](/static/images/fb_logo.png)](http://www.facebook.com/norwichbicycle) Follow us on Facebook